 Of cause things aren’t like home so things that I am used to doing a certain way, isn’t going to work in Thailand.
 However these are small frustrations that I will gladly put up with!

-About the author: Collen Kriel is 33, from Johannesburg, South Africa with diplomas in Sales Management, Business Management and a certificate in Digital Marketing.
-He was an Account Manager in a multi-national IT company before deciding to embrace a different way of life and hopping on a plane for Thailand.
+Collen Kriel is 33, from Johannesburg, South Africa with diplomas in Sales Management, Business Management, and a certificate in Digital Marketing.
+He was an Account Manager in a multi-national IT company before deciding to embrace a different way of life and hopping on a plane with his girlfriend to teach English in Thailand.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.